LIS

 Historical Notes

-Every applicant for Virginia licensure through reciprocity who is currently licensed as a hearing aid specialist in good standing in another jurisdiction shall provide information upon application establishing that the requirements and standards under which the license was issued are substantially equivalent to and not conflicting with the provisions of this chapter.
-The applicant shall file the application for reciprocity with, and pay a fee to, the board, and must successfully complete the specified sections of the examination.
+A. Every applicant for Virginia licensure through endorsement who is currently licensed as a hearing aid specialist in good standing in another jurisdiction must provide information upon application establishing that the requirements and standards under which the license was issued are substantially equivalent to and not conflicting with the provisions of this chapter.
+The applicant must file the application for endorsement with and pay a fee to the board and must successfully complete the specified sections of the examination.

 Statutory Authority